-You can now buy a motorised bike for almost any kind of riding.
-An electric mountain bike, for example, can power you up the hill giving you more time to enjoy the downhills and let you ride in places that you couldn’t otherwise.
+You can now buy an electric bike bike for almost any kind of riding.
+An eMTB, for example, can power you up the hill giving you more time to enjoy the downhills and let you ride in places that you couldn’t otherwise.

 For urban scenarios, everything from electric commuter bikes to assisted cargo bikes are available.
 These are all about practicality and utility providing an alternative to other forms of transport.

 Recently, lightweight systems, such as the Fazua motor, have been designed to complement rather than take over your efforts.
 Brands such as Lapierre and Focus are experimenting here, and we’re excited to see what kind of developments there will be in the future.

 High-quality drive systems are also coming down in price every year, so a number of cheap electric bikes that are genuinely worth considering are also cropping up on the market.
 We highlight a number of these below.